humanitec/module-definition-library/score-workload/aws-lambda/README.md

 ## Installation

-Install this with the `hctl` CLI, you should replace the `CHANGEME` in the provider mapping with your real provider type and alias for AWS; and replace the CHANGEME in module_inputs with the real target namespace.
+Install this with the `hctl` CLI, you should replace the `CHANGEME` in the provider mapping with your real provider type and alias for AWS.

 ```shell
 hctl create module \